ShulkwiSEC/BHMEA2024/BHMEAChallnges/README.md

+# Note :
+      Some Challnge like rev and crypto dont have docker file cuz it dont need server
+# Admit:
-Not All Challnge Maybe tow or three missed but those will work @:
+      Maybe tow or three Challnge missed Cuz its UNdonwloadable but those will work @: